Objects, Accounts, and Stores

 - The private box points to the actor's private data, and should contain a single hash as well.

-- The in-queue box collects messages sent by other actors, and may contain an arbitrary number of hashes.
+- The message box collects messages sent by other actors, and may contain an arbitrary number of hashes.

 In contrast to objects and trees, boxes are mutable.
 Hashes can be added and removed.